Frequently Asked Questions

 - How do I know the recruiter has received my application?

-The only sure fire way is to contact the recruiter directly and ask for confirmation.
-We can guarantee it was sent when you see the application in the 'jobs applied for' section of your account.
+The only sure fire way to ensure it has been received is to contact the recruiter/employer directly and ask for confirmation.
+We can guarantee it was sent when you receive a confirmation email from s1jobs saying your application has been sent and see the application in the 'jobs applied for' section of your account

 - Why haven't I received my copy application?